SamedHira626/Autonomous_Vehicle/README.md

-# Cukurova Hydromobile Team (some works of our car)
+# Cukurova Hydromobile Team Autonomous Vehicle (some works of our car)

 (We aim to participate to Teknofest Autonomous Vehicle Competition in September 2021)